Chris Rattue: 'Rugby is dying' - League will still win this war

 With club rugby losing its importance and profile, suburban connections aren't easy to spot anyway.
 School rugby recruitment also blurs the suburban lines.

-But the big names in Auckland rugby — Sonny Bill Williams, Rieko Ioane et al — tend to be from central/eastern Auckland suburbs and/or schools.
+But the big names in Auckland rugby — Sonny Bill Williams, Rieko Ioane, et al — tend to be from central or eastern Auckland suburbs and/or schools.

 To paraphrase my mate, rugby needed more good news stories out of the south and west.

-Or to add my own words, the major sports figure out of south Auckland right now is boxer Joseph Parker.
+Or to add my own words, the major sports figure out of South Auckland right now is heavyweight boxer Joseph Parker.

 I've long believed that Auckland is a blank footy canvas, just waiting for the Warriors to deliver.
 I still do, despite years of serious underachievement.